-Her eyes widened in surprise.
+Her eyes widened in surprise, balking at the question.
 "Uh..."
-She balked at the question, her mind suddenly in spite of how strangely disappointed she had felt only seconds before, doubt suddenly began spreading throughout her entire body like poison as the more rational side of her began to take over, questions filling her mind.
+In spite of how strangely disappointed she had felt only seconds before, doubt suddenly began spreading throughout her entire body like poison as the more rational side of her began to take over, questions filling her mind.

 What was she doing?
 She couldn't be going out to dinner with him!
-She had a boyfriend.
+She had a boyfriend, for crying out loud.
 And not only that, but this was Chris Shumway... the man who had hurt her beyond measure, who had broken her heart into a million little pieces all those years ago, who she had spent nights upon nights sobbing over until she didn't have a single tear left inside of her.
 Why on earth would she ever want to strike up any kind of friendship with him after all this time?